-The Enterprise NVR-AS 4000 G3 1U has two 1Gbps Ethernet ports configured as a single team.
-By default this team is configured to use DHCP.
-To change the network settings, do the following:
+The G3 1U variant has two 1Gbps Ethernet ports configured as a single team.

 - 1. Open the Network and Sharing Center > Adapter Settings. - 2.
 Right-click 1 Gbps Team and select Properties. - 3.
 Select Internet Protocol Version 4 (TCP/IPv4) and click Properties. - 4.
 Review and modify the settings as required.